 Difference between a fault and a breakline in Surfer

-Original contour map without faults or breaklines.
+Original contour map, without faults or breaklines.

 Faults occur when there are differences in Z values on either side of the line.
 This could be because of a geologic fault or another reason, such as a landslide or a building.
-Faults only have X and Y values in the BLN file.
+Faults only need X and Y values in the BLN file.
 When gridding, Surfer sees the fault as a stop.
 It cannot look through the fault to the other side for data.
-It can go around the fault, but the distance will increase and the data on the other side of the fault will have less of an effect on the grid nodes.
+It can go around the fault, but the distance will increase and the data on the other side of the fault will have less of an effect on the calculated grid node value.
 If the fault is a polygon, and all data points are on the inside of the fault polygon, then the area outside the polygon in the grid file will be assigned NoData values.
 There is not a way to specify direction of movement or amount of displacement along a fault in Surfer, as they aren't specifically geological faults.

-The same data set gridded with
+The same data set gridded with two breaklines and displayed

 as a contour map